 4k Video Rolling Shutter – The rolling shutter is pretty bad in this camera.

-Low Bit Rate 4k – Sony’s bitrate in all their cameras is still only 100mbps.
-Fujifilm, Panasonic, and Canon are all giving us 400mbps or more, that’s four times the bitrate and Fujifilm even does it with H.265 instead of H.264 which even makes it better.
+Low Bit Rate 4k – Sony’s bit rate for all their cameras is still only 100mbps.
+Fujifilm, Panasonic, and Canon are all giving us 400mbps or more, that’s four times the bitrate, and Fujifilm even does it with H.265 instead of H.264, which even makes it better.

 921,600 dot LCD Screen – The less than 1 million dot LCD screen is starting to feel a little dated.

-Needs More Features – Sony used to have this play memory camera app store where you could buy all sorts of different software upgrades for your cameras.
-Sony has killed this feature machine and now the cameras are a bit lacking, especially if you compare them to Fujifilm or even Panasonic.
-There really isn’t anything cool you can do with JPG processing and it would be cool to see Sony at least roll out some updates to their color profiles or at least introduce some new ones every so often.
+Needs More Features – Sony used to have this play memory camera app store where you could buy various software upgrades for your cameras.
+Sony has killed this feature machine, and now the cameras are lacking, especially if you compare them to Fujifilm or Panasonic.
+There really isn’t anything cool you can do with JPG processing, and it would be cool to see Sony at least roll out some updates to their color profiles or introduce some new ones occasionally.

 How I Get This Look In These Photos

-I get this question a lot so I will just make a little section here.
+I often get this question, so I will just make a little section here.

-The way I got the photos looking rich and alive in this A6400 review, was I shot everything with the Sony Zeiss 35mm f2.8, which is probably Sony’s best high micro-contrast lens.
-It falls short as a full frame lens because of too many issues around the corners and edges and color ring pattern, but it is an incredible APS-C lens.
+I made the photos in this A6400 review look rich and alive by shooting everything with the Sony Zeiss 35mm f2.8, which is probably Sony’s best high-micro-contrast lens.
+It falls short of a full-frame lens because of too many issues around the corners, edges, and color ring pattern, but it is an incredible APS-C lens.

 Having a lens with great micro-contrast really helps with the pop.
-It’s one of the most important characteristics of a lens and is extremely important if you’re shooting incidental styles of photography like this.
+It’s one of the most important characteristics of a lens and is extremely important if you’re shooting incidental photography styles like this.

-The Sony Zeiss 35mm f2.8 is pretty expensive since it is a full-frame lens, but there are a lot of really great all-manual APS-C lenses with good micro contrast like the Meike 35mm f1.7.
+The Sony Zeiss 35mm f2.8 is pretty expensive since it is a full-frame lens, but there are many great all-manual APS-C lenses with good micro contrast like the Meike 35mm f1.7.
 You can see what I’ve reviewed so far and other options in my list of every Sony APS-C lenses.
 Keep in mind I review these lenses on my Fujifilm cameras, but the results with the Sony cameras will be the same.

-To process these shots, I use my own Lightroom presets that I’ve been developing over the last few years.
+I process these shots using the Lightroom presets I’ve developed over the last few years.
 I’ll make them available soon.
 In the meantime, I recommend looking at Mastin Labs.
-I was using them a little last year and I prefer them over VSCO.
-RNI isn’t bad either and I still use them sometimes.
+I used them a little last year and prefer them over VSCO.
+RNI isn’t bad either, and I still use it sometimes.

 Fujifilm X-T30 vs Sony A6400

 I would say without a doubt that this is the best APS-C mirrorless camera you can buy for the price.
-There is really only one other options at this price which is the new Fujifilm X-T30.
-It’s slightly lighter and ultimately has better specs and features, however, I much prefer shooting with the Sony A6400 over the X-T30.
-The X-T30 is cool and I love Fujifilm, but it’s very dainty and light and feels a little cheap.
-Shooting with it makes me feel like some rich Beverly Hills chick, gloves up to my elbows and a small dog hanging out of my purse while I hold the camera up arms fully extended and only using touch focus of course.
-It’s too delicate and cute feeling where as the Sony A6400 feels like a tank.
-I love holding it and I love shooting it and the AF is awesome.
+There is only one other option at this price: the new Fujifilm X-T30.
+It’s slightly lighter and has better specs and features; however, I prefer shooting with the Sony A6400 over the X-T30.
+The X-T30 is cool, and I love Fujifilm, but it’s very dainty, light, and cheap.
+Shooting with it makes me feel like some rich Beverly Hills chick, gloves up to my elbows and a small dog hanging out of my purse while I hold the camera up, arms fully extended and only using touch focus.
+It’s a too delicate and cute feeling, whereas the Sony A6400 feels like a tank.
+I love holding it, and I love shooting it, and the AF is awesome.

-If I decided to go with the X-T30, I for sure would go with a thumb rest and probably a leather case just to make the camera feel great in the hand, because otherwise, the Sony A6400 has it beat.
+If I decided to go with the X-T30, I would definitely go with a thumb rest and probably a leather case just to make the camera feel great in the hand, because otherwise, the Sony A6400 has it beat.

-There are still some advantages the X-T30 has over the A6400 like lens choices, video capabilities, and better manual focus assistance software.
-But Sony has the advantage with autofocus tech and the flip-up screen.
+There are still some advantages the X-T30 has over the A6400, like lens choices, video capabilities, and better manual focus assistance software.
+However, Sony has the advantage of autofocus tech and the flip-up screen.
 I also prefer the rangefinder style of the A6400 body over the body of the X-T30.

-If you care mostly about specs, Fujifilm right now is doing a better overall APS-C package, however, if the user experience is your concern, there is something very magical and very fun about the A6400 that you don’t get with the X-T30.
+If you care mostly about specs, Fujifilm is offering a better overall APS-C package; however, if you care about user experience, the A6400 has something magical and fun that you don’t get with the X-T30.
 I loved my A6300 and love this A6400 even more.
-It’s just fun to shoot with and the AF capabilities are so reliable.
+It’s just fun to shoot with, and the AF capabilities are reliable.

 Sony A6400 Review Conclusions

-The A6400 is like this little block of photographic magic.
-The camera is super snappy, it feels good, the magnesium body is incredible and very durable and the software tech inside the thing is amazing.
+The A6400 is like a little block of photographic magic.
+The camera is super snappy and feels good.
+The magnesium body is incredible and very durable, and the software tech inside the thing is amazing.
 If I could only have one camera, I definitely wouldn’t be sad if this was it.

-If you’re already invested in the Sony system, this camera just makes so much sense and is such an incredible upgrade from the A6000.
-Just be sure to eventually upgrade your lenses from the kit lenses which a lot of people get stuck with when buying entry-level Sony cameras.
+If you’re already invested in the Sony system, this camera makes so much sense and is an incredible upgrade from the A6000.
+Just be sure to eventually upgrade your lenses from the kit lenses that a lot of people get stuck with when buying entry-level Sony cameras.

 Sony A6400 Sample Images